magdesign/PocketVJ-CP-v3/ROADMAP.md

 ### fixes:  <br />
 - fix that no longer .xsession file says what to autostart, use /home/pi/.config/lxsession/LXDE/autostart instead. this might fix the problem when making apt upgrade and all the x functions do not work anymore.<br />
-- remove videomapper remote app button in CP and add magmapper button.<br />
+- remove videomapper remote app button in CP and add magmapper button (when the prototype runs).<br />

 ### Video: <br />
-- test if gstreamer gst-omx is loading videos faster for GPIO implementations (compile: https://gist.github.com/Swap-File/ea4b7a4739ca8c859bd7c3c3d8b087e6) <br />
 - play movies and images after each other <br />
 - sync with USB alsa audio does not work, fix it! (is this needed in any way?)<br />
 - jump to next file button <br />